 OTHERS: GOLD Committee – Secretary, 2007; RAB GOLD Achievement Award, 2007; Senior Member, 2006; GOLD 10th Anniversary Game Contest, 2006.

-Received Region 6 Director’s Special Award (2011) for dedicated and valuable support to the region as its long-time secretary, efficient meeting facilitator, and meeting planner; received RAB GOLD Achievement Award (2007) for initiating collaboration and bridging gap as the liaison between Standards Association and GOLD, one of the last IEEE entities without a GOLD presence; member of small team to develop Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis for Reliability Society (2008) to prioritize future activities; created most of the puzzles and games for the worldwide 10th Anniversary GOLD Online Challenge (2006); as Region 6 GOLD Coordinator, created Quick Start package and increased the number of GOLD Affinity Groups in the region from 5 to 10 in two years (2003-2004) while helping educate sections and the region about GOLD, which at the time was a relatively new member designation.
+Part of small committee to develop IEEE’s Volunteer Leadership Training program that successfully rolled out as a pilot in 2013 and as a regular program in 2014; Received Region 6 Director’s Special Award (‘11) for dedicated and valuable support to the region as its long-time secretary, efficient meeting facilitator, and meeting planner; Received RAB GOLD Achievement Award (‘07) for initiating collaboration and bridging gap as the liaison between Standards Association and GOLD, one of the last IEEE entities without a GOLD presence; Member of small team to develop Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis for Reliability Society (‘08) to prioritize future activities; Created most of the puzzles and games for the worldwide 10th Anniversary GOLD Online Challenge (‘06); As Region 6 GOLD Coordinator, created Quick Start package and increased the number of GOLD Affinity Groups in the region from 5 to 10 in two years while helping educate sections and the region about GOLD, which at the time was a relatively new member designation.

 If elected, I will be a valuable resource for IEEE-USA to use to bridge any gaps.
-While it will be everyone’s job to help reverse the critical issue of IEEE’s declining US membership, there are a diversity of activities that can’t be ignored such as public policy, career support, and communication.
-Whether I am tasked to help out on the #1 or #10 issue, or to help out on tasks that use my strengths or tasks where I have a learning curve, I will give the same attention and dedication.
-I like to listen and think outside the box to find ways to do things better and more efficiently, which has helped me become the youngest member of my department’s technical staff and being offered to teach for USC.
-My family’s and manager’s support have been key to me running for this position, and I hope to have yours, too.
+While it will be everyone’s job to help reverse the critical issue of IEEE’s declining U.S. membership, there are a diversity of activities that can’t be ignored such as public policy, career support, efficient communication, and engaging Young Professionals.
+I will give the same attention and dedication to any task assigned to me.
+I like to listen and think outside the box to find ways to do things better and more efficiently, which has helped me become the youngest member of my Department’s technical staff and being offered to teach for USC.
+My family’s and Manager’s support have been key to me running for this position and I hope to have yours, too.

 top of page